 3. Promoter – Linking teams with players and establishing player awareness on a global scale.

-As our society becomes more complex and evolves at an ever faster pace, the role of the sports agent also becomes more demanding and complex.
+As our society becomes more complex and evolves at an ever-faster pace, the role of the sports agent also becomes more demanding and complex.
 Today’s sports agents are often multi-dimensional.
-In addition to finding jobs and negotiating contracts, they sometimes also provide other services such as mediation, counselling, career planning, PR coordination, personal assistance, and more.
+In addition to finding basketball jobs and negotiating contracts, they sometimes also provide other services such as mediation, counseling, career planning, PR coordination, personal assistance, and more.